Guide last updated by Alice Tyson, November 2019

 Lexis360 has over 40 law journals.
 Some are historic i.e. they may not include issues up to present day.

-A small collection of full-text journals is available on Leixs Library International (enter Lexis Library International from the Sources tab of Lexis Library).
+A small collection of full-text journals is available on Leixs+ International.
 This includes La semaine juridique - edition générale, La semaine juridique - entreprise et affaires, La semaine juridique - notariale et immobilière, La semaine juridique - social, revue loyers et copropriété and Revue procédures.
 At the time of writing it was not possible to browse the journals but they could be searched.

-A small number of journals published by Editions Dalloz are available in both print and online via the Dalloz Revues platform.
+A small number of journals published by Editions Dalloz are available online via the Dalloz Revues platform (onsite access only).
 The journals available are: Recueil dalloz, Revue critique de droit international prive standard, Revue critique de droit international prive, Revue de l'union europeenne, Revue de science criminelle et de droit penal compare, Revue francaise de droit administratif, Revue historique de droit francais et etranger, Revue trimestrielle de droit civil, Revue trimestrielle de droit commercial et de droit economique.
 All of these titles are available online from 2013 onwards.
 Use the IALS Library catalogue to locate the titles.

-The Index to Foreign Legal Periodicals covers journals from non-common law jurisdictions, international law and comparative law.
+The Index to Foreign Legal Periodicals (IFLP) is part of the HeinOnline platform.
+IFLP covers journals from non-common law jurisdictions, international law and comparative law.
 It can be used to identify articles in French law journals on a particular legal topic.

 Droit.org: Portail du Droit Français: a gateway site on French law